ndf-zz/asfv1/README.md

 	GEZ	0x02	ACC is greater than or equal to zero
 	ZRO	0x03	ACC is zero
 	ZRC	0x04	sign of ACC and PACC differ
-	RUN	0x05	Program has completed at least one sample
+	RUN	0x05	Program has completed at least one iteration

 Notes: